 Why should your graphic designer get paid?

 Alex is a professional graphic designer, that's his job.
 Without him, we wouldn't be able to produce the zine.
 He spends at least 30 hours on each zine.
 That's pretty much an entire working week.
 Not only does he spend a lot of time on the zine, he brings years of professional experience.
-The management committee feel it would be exploitative not to pay Alex when we have funding.
+The management committee feel it would be exploitative not to pay Alex at times when we have funding.

 Why should Laura get paid?